godot-dimensions/g4mf/specification/parts/mesh/topology.md

 ## Topology Vertex Instances

-In addition to each mesh surface having vertex instances defined by the `"cells"` or `"edges"` properties, the `"topology"` property contains its own set of vertex instances defined by boundary geometry items.
+In addition to each mesh surface having vertex instances defined by the `"simplexes"` or `"edges"` properties, the `"topology"` property contains its own set of vertex instances defined by boundary geometry items.
 Topology vertex instances may be used to define normal vectors, and may be used by materials to define per-vertex-instance data, such as colors or texture coordinates, for a mesh surface's topology.

 Topology vertex instances are defined as the following: